-O.Mem-Clone-Replace-Prot

-Protection against external memory cloning or replacement.
+O.Mem-Clone-Replace-Prot Protection against external memory cloning or replacement.

-The TOE shall protect against cloning or replacement of user data with user data stored in the memory of another instance of the TOE and against replacement of the external memory with the one from another instance of the TOE.
+The TOE shall protect against cloning or replacement of content with the content stored in the memory of another instance of the TOE and against replacement of the external memory with the one from another instance of the TOE.